 Make Safety a Priority

 If it’s been some time since you updated your door and window locks, it might be a good idea to do so, choosing locks that are super strong and easy to open and close.
 Having an updated first aid kit, fire extinguishers and working smoke and carbon monoxide detectors will also help you feel better about leaving your teens alone.
+You can also install a wood fence in your property for added security.

 They’ve Got This!
 And You Do, Too